rstudio/chromote/README.md

 the same `Chromote`.
 This is so that it doesn’t start a new browser for every `ChromoteSession` object that is created.

-In the Chrome Devtools Protocol, most commands can be sent to individual sessions using the `ChromoteSession` object, but there are some commands which can only be sent to the overall browser, using the `Chromote` object.
+In the Chrome DevTools Protocol, most commands can be sent to individual sessions using the `ChromoteSession` object, but there are some commands which can only be sent to the overall browser, using the `Chromote` object.